Granular segregation across flow geometries: a closure model for the particle segregation velocity: Simulations

 The predicted segregation velocities based on the model of (\ref{eq:w}) are compared to the segregation velocities measured from the simulations.
 To characterize the segregation velocity for each layer in figure~\ref{fig:schematics}, we assess the average center of mass height for each species relative to the mean height of all particles over a short measurement window, calculated as:

 where $N_i$ and $N$ are the number of particles of species $i$ and the total number of particles in the horizontal averaging layer, respectively.
-The segregation distance is the offset of the center of mass from its initial position, $\bar z_i - \bar z_{i,0}$.
-Segregation velocity is measured as the rate of this offset, $(\bar z_i - \bar z_{i,0})/\Delta t$, where the measurement window $\Delta t=1\,s$, which we have shown previously is sufficiently long to provide statistically meaningful data and short enough to capture temporally local results \citep{duan2020segregation}.
+The segregation distance for species \textit{i} is the offset of its center of mass from its initial position, $\bar z_i - \bar z_{i,0}$.
+The segregation velocity for species \textit{i} is then measured as the rate of this offset, $(\bar z_i - \bar z_{i,0})/\Delta t$, where the measurement window is $\Delta t=1\,s$, which we have shown previously is sufficiently long to provide statistically meaningful data and short enough to capture temporally local results \citep{duan2020segregation}.

-To mitigate the influence of noise and kinematic acceleration on the measurements, the particle beds are initially prepared with a vertical restoring force applied to each layer in figure~\ref{fig:schematics}, which maintains the desired particle distribution until the measurement commences.
-This technique is successfully employed in previous studies \citep{duan_segregation_2022}.
-For 2\,s prior to the measurement, the flow is steady with a prescribed velocity and concentration profile while the segregation velocity is suppressed.
-During the measurement window, the restoring force suppressing segregation is deactivated while primary flow field parameters, such as streamwise velocity, pressure, and segregation distance, are recorded at intervals of 0.01\,s.
-The segregation velocity is then measured as $w_i=(\bar z_i-\bar z_{i,0})/ \Delta t$ for the ensemble of particles in each layer, and the other local variables ($u$, $p$, $c_i$) in each layer are averaged over the 1\,s measurement window for use in calculating the predicted segregation velocity from (\ref{eq:w}).
+To mitigate the influence of noise and kinematic acceleration on the measurements, each simulation begins with the initial flow of mixed particles subject to equal and opposite vertical restoring forces applied to particles of each species in each layer in figure~\ref{fig:schematics}.
+This technique maintains the initial uniformly mixed distribution of the two particle species and suppresses segregation while the flow develops, similar to the approach previously employed to measure the mixture segregation force \citep{duan_segregation_2022, duan2024general}.
+The flow is allowed to develop for 2\,s with the prescribed velocity and concentration profiles and the segregation being suppressed.
+During the subsequent 1\,s measurement window, the restoring forces suppressing the segregation are deactivated while primary flow field parameters, such as streamwise velocity, pressure, and particle vertical positions ($z_k$) are recorded at intervals of 0.01\,s.
+The species segregation velocity is then measured as $w_i=(\bar z_i-\bar z_{i,0})/ \Delta t$ for the ensemble of each particle species in each layer, and the other local variables ($u$, $p$, $c_i$) in each layer are averaged over the 1\,s measurement window for use in calculating the predicted segregation velocity from (\ref{eq:w}).